Rionte/BirdQuest/README.md

 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments

-- Designed with students in mind
-- Inspired by gamification principles
-- Built with ❤️ for productivity

----

-**Start your journey today and watch your productivity soar! 🐦✨**